Start Date: July 8, 2017 Cause: Under Investigation Size: 18,430 acres Containment: 100% Personnel: 0

 Smoke is no longer visible from surrounding communities.

 All 105 miles of dozer line and roads have been rehabbed and repaired.
-There have been no further reports of smoke along the 154 corridor, and a final infrared flight on Oct.
-2 showed that a small number of heat sources well within the containment lines no longer present a threat to adjacent communities or a risk to escaping the containment lines.
+There have been no further reports of smoke along the 154 corridor, and a final infrared flight on Dec.
+31 showed no heat within the containment lines.